-Table 2-1: 0 ptional Features ~ P
+Table 2-1: Optional Features

-Option Description disable- clients Directs Torque not to build and install the Torque client utilities such as qsub, qstat, qdel, etc. disable- FEATURE Do not include FEATURE (same asenable-FEATURE=no). disable- libtool-lock Avoid locking (might break parallel builds). disable-mom Do not include the MOM daemon. disable- mom- checkspool Don't check free space on spool directory and set an error. disable- posixmemlock Disable the MOM's use of mlockall.
-Some versions of OSs seem to have buggy POSIX MEMLOCK. disable- privports Disable the use of privileged ports for authentication.
-Some versions of OSX have a buggy bind() and cannot bind to privileged ports. disable- qsub-keep- override Do not allow the qsub -k flag to override -o -e. disable- server Do not include server and scheduler. disable- shell-pipe Give the job script file as standard input to the shell instead of passing its name via a pipe. disable- spool If disabled, Torque will create output and error files directly in
+Option Description disable-clients Directs Torque not to build and install the Torque client utilities such as qsub, qstat, qdel, etc. disable-FEATURE Do not include FEATURE (same asenable- FEATURE=no). disable-libtool-lock Avoid locking (might break parallel builds). disable-mom Do not include the MOM daemon. disable-mom-checkspool Don't check free space on spool directory and set an error. disable-posixmemlock Disable the MOM's use of mlockall.
+Some versions of OSs seem to have buggy POSIX MEMLOCK.

-Option Description TORQUE_HOME/.pbs_spool if it exists or in TORQUE_HOME otherwise.
-By default, Torque will spool files in TORQUE_HOME/spool and copy them to the users home directory when the job completes. disable- xopen- networking With HPUX and GCC, don't force usage of XOPEN and libxnet. enable- acct-x Enable adding x attributes to accounting log. enable- array Setting this under IRIX enables the SGI Origin 2000 parallel support.
-Normally autodetected from the /etc/config/array file. enable- autorun Turn on the AUTORUN_JOBS flag.
+Option Description disable-privports Disable the use of privileged ports for authentication.
+Some versions of OSX have a buggy bind() and cannot bind to privileged ports. disable-qsub-keep-override Do not allow the qsub - k flag to override -o -e. disable-server Do not include server and scheduler. disable-shell-pipe Give the job script file as standard input to the shell instead of passing its name via a pipe. disable-spool If disabled, Torque will create output and error files directly in TORQUE HOME/.pbs_spool if it exists or in TORQUE HOME otherwise.
+By default, Torque will spool files in TORQUE HOME/spool and copy them to the users home directory when the job completes. disable-xopen-networking With HPUX and GCC, don't force usage of XOPEN and libxnet. enable-acct-x Enable adding x attributes to accounting log. enable-array Setting this under IRIX enables the SGI Origin 2000 parallel support.
+Normally autodetected from the /etc/config/array file.

+Option Description enable-autorun Turn on the AUTORUN JOBS flag.
 When enabled, Torque runs the jobs as soon as they are submitted (destroys Moab compatibly).
-This option is not supported. enable-blcr Enable BLCR support. enable- cgroups Enable cgroups.
+This option is not supported. enable-blcr Enable BLCR support. enable-cgroups Enable cgroups.
 When cgroups are enabled, cpusets are handled by the cgroup cpuset subsystem.
-Requireswith-hwloc-path.
-If you are building with cgroups enabled, you must have Boost version 1.41 or later. •enable-cgroups is not compatible withenable- geometry-requests. enable- cpuset Enable Linux 2.6 kernel cpusets. i It is recommended that you useenable-cgroups instead of enable-cpusetenable-cpuset is deprecated and no new features will be added to itenable-cgroups and enable-cpuset are mutually exclusive. enable- debug Prints debug information to the console for pbs_server and pbs_mom while they are running.
-(This is different thanwith-debug, which will compile with debugging symbols.) enable- dependency- Do not reject slow dependency extractors.

-Option Description tracking enable- fast-install [=PKGS] Optimize for fast installation [default=yes]. enable- FEATURE[=ARG] Include FEATURE [ARG=yes]. enable- filesync Open files with sync on each write operation.
+Requireswith- hwloc-path.
+If you are building with cgroups enabled, you must have Boost version 1.41 or later. cgroups is not compatible with enable- geometry- requests. enable-cpuset Enable Linux 2.6 kernel cpusets.

+Option Description We recommend that you use enable-cgrou ps instead of enable-cpuse t. enable-cpuse t is deprecated and no new features will be added to it. enable-cgrou ps and enable-cpuse t are mutually exclusive. enable-debug Prints debug information to the console for pbs server and pbs_mom while they are running.
+This is different than with-debug, which will compile with debugging symbols. enable-dependency-tracking Do not reject slow dependency extractors. enable-fast-install[=PKGS] Optimize for fast installation [default=yes]. enable-FEATURE[=ARG] Include FEATURE [ARG=yes]. enable-filesync Open files with sync on each write operation.
 This has a negative impact on Torque performance.
-This is disabled by default. enable- force- nodefile Forces creation of nodefile regardless of job submission parameters.
-Not on by default. enable-gcc- warnings Enable gcc strictness and warnings.
-If using gcc, default is to error on any warning. enable- geometry- requests Torque is compiled to use procs_bitmap during job submission.
-When usingenable-geometry-requests, do not disable cpusets.
-Torque looks at the cpuset when killing jobs. enable-geometry-requests is not compatible withenable-cgroups. enable-gui Include the GUI-clients. enable- maintainer- mode This is for the autoconf utility and tells autoconf to enable so called rebuild rules.
-See maintainer mode for more information. enable- maxdefault Turn on the RESOURCEMAXDEFAULT flag.
+This is disabled by default. enable-force-nodefile Forces creation of nodefile regardless of job submission parameters.
+Not on by default.

+Option Description enable-gcc-warnings Enable gcc strictness and warnings.
+If using gcc, default is to error on any warning. enable-geometry-requests Torque is compiled to use procs_bitmap during job submission. enable-gui Include the GUI-clients. enable-maintainer-mode This is for the autoconf utility and tells autoconf to enable so called rebuild rules.
+See maintainer mode for more information. enable-maxdefault Turn on the RESOURCEMAXDEFAULT flag.